Lai Haraoba: Origin

-Lai Haraoba is a ritualistic festival of the Meiteis observed since ancient times.
+Lai Haraoba (ꯂꯥꯏ ꯍꯔꯥꯎꯕ) is a ritualistic festival of the Meiteis observed since ancient times.
 It is a ritual enactment of the creation myth.
 It mirrors the entire culture of Manipur and depicts the close affinities between the hill and plain people.
 It is a combination of religious recitations, traditional music and dance, traditional social values and ancient cultural aspects.

 The rituals within the festival are the same except in some items or hymns, such as ikouba, ikourol, and yakairol at the beginning and mikon thagonba, ngaprum tanba at the end of the festival.
 In the performances, the evolution story with the amorous love-affairs of Nongpok Ninghthou and Panthoibi is depicted and played equally in all kinds of lai haraoba.
 According to folklore, the gods held the first Lai Haraoba on the Koubru Hill so that their descendants would imitate them by performing the same rites.

 Places and timings

 Lai Haraoba takes place at local shrines dedicated to the Umang Lai deities, which are important to the traditional Meitei religion.
 The festival doesn't have fixed dates but happens between February and May or June.
 Each shrine chooses its own dates for the festival.
 The festival can last from three days to over a month, depending on the shrine.
 The dates and length of the festival can be different for each shrine.